Online MedEd: USMLE Prep Platform Reviews

 - The integrated questions on Online MedEd provide a decent review of the content in the videos, however the answer explanations are informal and not nearly as comprehensive as UWorld or Amboss.
 Also, some of the wording of the questions is too colloquial, which does not resemble the USMLE standardized question format.
 These questions may be good to do with friends if students find that they have exhausted other resources, but we would not use the question bank as a primary resource for shelf preparation.

-Overall, we think this is an excellent learning platform with exceptional easy to understand video lessons.
-The whiteboard format is very interactive and we like that the length of the videos vary.
-The speed of the videos also vary from 0.5x to 2x and there is an option to turn on captions.
+Overall, we think this is an excellent learning platform with exceptionally easy-to-understand video lessons.
+The whiteboard format is very interactive and we like that the length of the videos varies.
+The speed of the videos also varies from 0.5x to 2x and there is an option to turn on captions.
 The question bank however is not superior to others available and is too informal/not comprehensive enough for formal USMLE review.
 There is also no tool to help students make a study schedule.
 There are no outside links to resources.

 We like Online MedEd for how they’re trying to improve medical education, and we support the use of their products for casual brushing up.
 Unfortunately, they are not quite at the level of the more seasoned USMLE review packages out there.
 So, if you’re studying for the USMLE, we have to recommend UWorld or AMBOSS as your integrated question bank/review source.
 We recommend this especially if you are pressed for time on USMLE studying.
 If however, you’re looking for a company with a strong ideological backbone and focused review resources, go with OnlineMedEd.